-After verifying that the setup is working correctly, start varying load current and input voltage to see if you can find any combination that makes the transient response look suspiciously "ringy."
+After verifying that the setup is working correctly, I start varying load current and input voltage to see if I can find any combination that makes the transient response look suspiciously "ringy."
 This procedure may lead to an adjustment for best loop stability or faster loop transient response.
 Nearly always you will find that loop response looks better if you add in several $k\Omega$ for R_C .
 Do this only if necessary, because as explained before, R_C above 1k may require the addition of C_F to control V_C pin ripple.
-If everything looks OK, use a heat gun and cold spray on the circuit (especially the output capacitor) to bring out any temperature-dependent characteristics.
+If everything looks OK, I use a heat gun and cold spray on the circuit (especially the output capacitor) to bring out any temperature-dependent characteristics.

 Keep in mind that this procedure does not take initial component tolerance into account.
 You should see fairly clean response under all load and line conditions to ensure that component variations will not cause problems.
 One note here: according to Murphy, the component most likely to be changed in production is the output capacitor, because that is the component most likely to have manufacturer variations (in ESR) large enough to cause problems.
 It would be a wise move to lock down the sources of the output capacitor in production.
-Also, try varying component values by a factor of 2 and see if the behavior is still acceptable.
-Double and halve the values of R_C and C_C and output capacitors.
-If the regulator still works correctly, it will likely be good in production.